ChameleonCoder1/Quick-Barebones-Website-with-User-Auth-using-Express-Node-and-MongoDB/README.md

 as well as functioning user authentication and error/success middleware delivered through flash.
 The original purpose for this code (and the way it is currently set up) was to have the website act as an API to the database which allowed for:

-    - companies UPDATE their data
+    - companies to UPDATE their data
     - me to CREATE/DELETE a companies data as needed
-    - end users READ data via a mobile app
+    - end users to READ data via a mobile app

 As such, the website itself has a "secret" route (a route not linked to on any of the website's other webpages) for me to CREATE/DELETE companies.
 Note: If this is not desired, you